ovnicraft/provisioning/README.rst

 - VirtualBox or VMWare (e.g. https://www.virtualbox.org/)
 - vagrant (http://www.vagrantup.com/)

+both installed.

 How to
 ------

-A) Download the Repository (e.g. as zip) and place in your VM-root folder
+A) Download the Repository (e.g. as zip) and place/extract in any Virtual Machine root folder an your host system
-B) Navigate to the VM-root folder in your command line
+B) Navigate to the Virtual Machine root folder in your host's command line
 C) Hack in the following:

 .. code-block:: sh